pandorasNox/go-workshop/workshop/lessons/10_exercise_isbn-verifier/tickets.md

 - ???

 ### 1.1 subtask
-- write a test
+- write a test for the IsValidISBN function

 ### 1.2 subtask
-- write a function which accepts as input a string
+- implement the IsValidISBN function
 - returns true for valid ISBN-10
 - your test is passing